MillieOfzo/PHP-invoicer/README.md

 $invoice->addParagraph($paragraph);
 ```

-Paragraph {string} A string with the paragraph text with
+- $Paragraph {string} A string with the paragraph text with multi-line support.
-multi-line support.
 Use either <br> or \n to add a line-break.

 ### Footer